SimNixyn/QDF-Patrol-Companion/README.md

 > ❗ **Restricted Use**: This script includes antitamper mechanisms and will **only run if you are a member of the QDF Roblox group**.
 Unauthorized use triggers deterrent responses and exits execution.
 >
 > ❗ **Data Disclaimer**: All data presented, including temperature readings, integrity estimations, and meltdown predictions, is derived from in-game logs and estimation algorithms. **This data is not guaranteed to be 100% accurate**.
 It is provided for general operational awareness only.
+>
+> ❗ **SOON TO BE PATCHED!**: This system's core functionality runs on QSERF's F9 Logs telemetry, and the devs has offically stated that they will be bringing it to end-of-life (likely within the next few QSERF combat patches) due to this tool utilzing these telemetry logs for purely unintended reasons that may give the QDF Operator in question a very very slight advantage.
+Since this tool has gotten moderation approval for use, it is not considered as a "cheat" or "exploit" that can be moderateable for, therefor why they're removing telemetry instead of attempting to outlaw this tool.
+So use this tool while you can and enjoy being able to see the DMR status anywhere at any time.

 ---